BinaryMoon/wp-toolbelt/readme.txt

 * Add Text Domain
 * Make cookie banner text filterable.
 * Don't display social sharing buttons if no url can be found.
+* Generate social sharing url from $_SERVER properties if the permalink does not exist for some reason.
+Also escapes the social sharing url to be sure it's safe.

 = 1.6.2 - 3rd September 2019 =
 * Fix issue with heading anchors escaping output, which may break other html that has been inserted with filters.